“There is nothing particular about man. He is but a part of this world.”

 He, at any rate, had understood what licence was opened up by the abandonment of Christianity.
 Perhaps it is this that lies behind our readiness to accuse those with whom we disagree of being fascists, or Nazis, or Hitler: the dread of what might happen should such words cease to be taken as insults.
 Certainly, the humanist assumption that atheism and liberalism go together is plainly just that: an assumption.
 It is not truth that science offers moralists, but a mirror.
 Racists identify it with racist values; liberals with liberal values.
 The primary dogma of humanism — “that morality is an intrinsic part of human nature based on understanding and a concern for others” — finds no more corroboration in science than did the dogma of the Nazis that anyone not fit for life should be exterminated.
 The well-spring of humanist values lie not in reason, not in evidence-based thinking, but in history: the history of Christianity.

-This article was first published on 26 November 2022.
-It is an abridged version of the 2022 Theos Annual Lecture, “Humanism: A Christian Heresy”.
+The above is an abridged version of the 2022 Theos Annual Lecture, “Humanism: A Christian Heresy”.